giovanniboscu/continuous-section-field/docs/aes/README.md

 5.55 \times 10^{-17}.
 $$

 This controlled example therefore verifies the internal consistency of the continuous section-field representation at section level, before any external structural solver is involved.
-It shows that CSF evaluates geometry, axial/bending participation, and shear/torsion participation as continuous fields, and that the resulting sectional properties follow from their combined distribution within the section.
+It shows that CSF evaluates geometry, axial/bending participation, and shear/torsion participation as continuous fields, while the plotted sectional properties reflect the combined distribution of geometry and axial/bending participation within the section.

 As an additional station-wise post-processing check, the same rectangular case is also used to report the four interface coordinates `h1`, `h2`, `h3`, and `h4`, together with their axial derivatives `dh1_dz`, `dh2_dz`, `dh3_dz`, and `dh4_dz`.
 The centroid coordinate `Cy` is sampled from the CSF section analysis and differentiated along the member axis as `dCy_dz`.
 These quantities are obtained by sampling the same continuous map $z \mapsto S(z)$.